 Skill Building 180 wpm consists of dictation, read-back, and transcription of two- to four-voice court/deposition and literary material.
 The course provides new vocabulary (from general, legal, medical, and/or current events) and a reinforcement in most frequently used words, phrases, word families, punctuation, numbers, and speaker identification.
 Transcription of test dictation and homework are part of the requirement.
 This course is a sequential course in the court reporting program.
 The skill goal is 180 wpm for 8 minutes.
-Open enrollment is possible upon completion of skill requirements.
+Open enrollment is possible upon completion of 160 wpm.
+Open exit is possible upon completion of skill requirements.